 According to Nancy LeaMond, AARP’s executive vice president and chief advocacy and engagement officer, “America’s nearly 48 million family caregivers are the unrecognized backbone of the long-term care system.
 Family caregiving can be overwhelming, exhausting and a major financial challenge.”

 “Family caregivers are the backbone of the long-term care system in this country, and they need help,” LeaMond continued.
 “Many are struggling to balance their care responsibilities with paid employment.
 And, they’re dipping into their own pockets to cover the related expenses for their loved ones.
 By providing a tax credit to eligible family caregivers, Congress can offer some much-needed financial relief to these hard-working Americans.”

-The Credit for Caring Act has gained traction among organizations including the Alzheimer’s Association, National Association of Area Agencies on Aging, Elizabeth Dole Foundation, AARP, and more.
+The Credit for Caring Act has gained traction among organizations, including the Alzheimer’s Association, National Association of Area Agencies on Aging, Elizabeth Dole Foundation, and AARP.

 Credit For Caring Act Would Stimulate Economic Growth

-According to AARP, caregivers provided approximately 34 billion hours of unpaid care, (worth an estimated $470 billion), in 2017.
-Additionally, 61% of caregivers work full-time, providing assistance with transportation, housework, bill pay, meal preparation, errand running, and more.
+According to AARP, caregivers provided approximately 34 billion hours of unpaid care (worth an estimated $470 billion) in 2017.
+Additionally, 61% of caregivers work full-time, assisting with transportation, housework, bill pay, meal preparation, errand running, and more.

 Often, when caregivers can no longer balance their role with other responsibilities, they must reduce their hours or leave their job altogether — further exacerbating their financial burden.

-Under the Credit For Caring Act, qualifying caregivers would receive a 30% tax credit (or up to $5,000) to cover miscellaneous expenses greater than $2,000.
+Under the Credit For Caring Act, qualifying caregivers would receive a 30% tax credit (up to $5,000) to cover miscellaneous expenses greater than $2,000.
 This benefit would go a long way to cover caregiving costs such as: